NethermindEth/yayois-garden/README.md

 ## 🌟 What is Yayoi's Garden?

-Yayoi's Garden is a decentralized platform that turns AI art prompts into time-limited digital artifacts.
-Think of it as a temporary art gallery where the brushes themselves are the masterpieces - visible in their effects but never in their essence.
+Welcome to Yayoi's Garden, a groundbreaking decentralized platform where AI innovators and artists converge to create something extraordinary.
+Here, talented prompt engineers (we call them Model Whisperers) can transform their unique AI generation formulas into time-limited digital assets that others can use - but never copy.

+Think of it as an exclusive digital atelier where master artists can monetize their techniques while maintaining their trade secrets.
+For creators, it's a chance to work with these proprietary styles during their limited lifetime.
+For collectors, each piece becomes part of a verifiable limited series, tied to a specific moment in time when that style was active.

 ### Core Concept
-Artists submit their carefully crafted prompts into a secure vault (TEE - Trusted Execution Environment).
-These prompts can be used by the community to generate art, but the prompt itself remains forever encrypted.
+Model Whisperes submit their AI generation prompts into a secure vault (TEE - Trusted Execution Environment).
+Patron Atrists can then pay to use these models to generate their own unique artworks.
+Each model can be used once per day, but the Model Artist's original prompt remains forever encrypted.
 After 30 days, the prompt self-destructs, making all artworks generated during its lifetime limited editions.

 ## ✨ Features

-### For Artists 🎨
+### For Model Artists 🎨
+- **Free Submission**: Upload your model prompt and generate one preview image
-- **Secure Revenue Stream**: Earn 0.1 ETH per artwork generation
+- **Secure Revenue Stream**: Earn rewards on your art daily
-- **Perfect Privacy**: Your prompt never leaves the secure enclave
+- **Perfect Privacy**: Your model prompt never leaves the secure enclave
-- **Reputation Building**: Gain recognition through your prompt's performance
+- **Reputation Building**: Gain recognition as your model gains popularity
-- **Analytics Dashboard**: Track your prompt's performance and earnings
+- **Analytics Dashboard**: Track your model's usage and earnings

-### For Art Enthusiasts 🖼
+### For Prompt Artists 🖌
-- **Daily Generation**: One free generation per wallet per day
-- **Voting Power**: Help choose the day's featured prompt
+- **Daily Creation**: Submit your own prompts to your chosen model
-- **Collection Building**: Each piece is verifiably generated during the prompt's lifetime
+- **Collection Building**: Each piece is verifiably generated during the model's lifetime
-- **Community Rankings**: Vote on your favorite results
+- **Community Rankings**: Help determine which models create the best art

 ## 🛠 Technical Architecture